raskovnik/redditel/readme.md

 `git push heroku`

 The bot runs for five minutes then shuts down.
-You might want to visit https://cron-job.org/en/ and set the time when the bot should run and send the challenges.
+You can visit https://cron-job.org/en/ and set the time when the bot should run and send the challenges.

-If you can make this project better, I will happily merge your pull request. \
+If you can make this project better, open a PR and I will merge your pull request.